 - NRAR (formerly Dol);

 - EESG (formerly OEH);

 - NSW EPA; and

 - City of Canterbury Bankstown Council (CoCB).

-A summary of the consultation is provided below and in Appendix D.
+A summary of the consultation is provided in Table 2 and in Appendix D.

 Table 2: Consultation carried out in the development of this Plan